 If your emails don’t land in inboxes, what’s the point?
 Deliverability is the game’s name—think 95% or better, like what Moosend or GetResponse promises.

 Your email tool shouldn’t be an island.
 Does it hook up with your CRM—HubSpot, Salesforce, whatever you’re using?
 What about your online store, like Shopify or WooCommerce?
 I’ve watched clients waste entire afternoons exporting CSV files because their service didn’t sync.
+Look for robust APIs or plug-and-play integrations.

 Not everyone’s a tech ninja, and that’s fine.
-If you’re just starting, a service with solid support—like Constant Contact’s phone line or MailerLite’s chat—can keep you sane.
+If you’re starting a service with solid support, such as Constant Contact’s phone line or MailerLite’s chat, it can help keep you sane.
 And don’t sleep on the learning curve.
+Are there decent tutorials?
+A knowledge base?
+Pick something that doesn’t make you want to pull your hair out.

 Matching the Service to Your Business